This blog contains affiliate links. ♥

 Precook the chicken in the oven for 30 minutes.

 Heat the grill for 5 minutes on high, before the 30 minutes is up.

 Move the chicken to the hot grill.

 Turn the pieces often to prevent burning.

-It is done when it reaches 190 degrees F.
+It is ready when it reaches 190 degrees F.